robinrendle/robinrendle.com/src/pages/notes/md-nichrome.md

 }
 ```

-I’m doing some whacky shit I shouldn’t be doing with the `--header-height` variable in my `global.scss` file.
+I’m doing some whacky stuff I shouldn’t be doing with the `--header-height` variable in my `global.scss` file.
 But it’s neat you can do even that in the first place (even if I shouldn’t be because it makes for some weird-lookin’ and fragile CSS)!

 Anyway.
 MD Nichrome rules.
 CSS custom properties rule.
 That is all.